joerischasfoort/money-macro/_posts/2020-3-28-banks-make-money.md

 ---
 layout: post
-title: How banks make money
+title: How banks create money
 ---
 Many economic textbooks and popular YouTube movies teach an outdated theory about how banks create money.
 This post covers what is wrong with it,